 I have never really heard much or seen much regarding the Mad Max series but I recently won a competition on Twitter and this came in the DVD bundle I received.
 Nick and I watched this on a Sunday afternoon with no expectations and I have to say I was really really impressed.
 As for the story, I was lost for most of it, for a good chunk at the beginning I had no idea what was going on, however the concept of the film is something I’ve never seen before.
 The attention to detail regarding the bizarre and clever things they do with the cars is unlike anything I’d seen before.
 I think I was completely wowed over during the desert thunderstorm scene, as it was so visually impressive.
 I heard there is another being filmed in this series and I’m very eager to watch it when it comes out.
 This one really did surprise me, but in a good way for a change, so that’s nice!

-Hopefully August will be jam packed with exciting new things to talk about, as I plan on watching Finding Dory, Ghostbusters and Popstar: Never Stop Never Stopping (by my favourites, The Lonely Island).
+Hopefully August will be jam packed with exciting entertainment things to talk about, as I plan on watching Finding Dory, Ghostbusters and Popstar: Never Stop Never Stopping (by my favourites, The Lonely Island).

 As always let me know what you think of the 3 things I’ve been loving and please feel free to send your viewing suggestions my way, I love any type of recommendations!